rjsf-team/react-jsonschema-form/docs/advanced-customization.md

 - `required`: A boolean value stating if the object is required.
 - `schema`: The schema object for this object.
 - `uiSchema`: The uiSchema object for this object field.
-- `idSchema`: An object containing the id for this object & ids for it's properties.
+- `idSchema`: An object containing the id/name for this object & ids/names for it's properties.
 - `formData`: The form data for the object.
 - `formContext`: The `formContext` object that you passed to Form.